hyperrixel/pytessy/README.md

 ## Installation

-You can install the latest PyTeyy version with ` pip install pytessy ` or you can download the wheel from this repository or build the source code.
+You can install the latest PyTessy version with ` pip install pytessy ` or you can download the wheel from this repository or you can build it from the source code.

 ## Documentation